luisdavim/configmapper/README.md

   - Watch the local filesystem and reload processes
 - Filter based on labels

+Note that, for the processes reloading functionality, you'll need to set [`shareProcessNamespace: true` on your Pod](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) to allow sending signals across containers.

 ## Configuration

 The tool can be configured using a `yaml` file nameed `configmapper.yaml`: